jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 ### Reactive State

 **Reactive state is just another state that does something if their property's value changed**.
-Let's get back to our previous example and make it a reactive state using `Proxy`:
+Let's get back to our previous example and make it to reactive state using `Proxy`:

 ```typescript{3}[]
 const reactivePerson = new Proxy(person, {